polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-freertos/README.md

     $ hss-payload-generator -c hss-payload-freertos_freertos.yaml payload_freertos_freertos.bin
 ```

-4. Flash the payload from the tools/ directory to eMMC or SD-card following the steps shown in the [Updating PolarFire SoC Icicle-Kit FPGA Design and Linux Image](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md) document to program using USBImager or, for example, using dd on Linux:
+4. Flash the payload from the tools/ directory to eMMC or SD-card using a tool such as USBImager or, for example, using dd on Linux:

 ```
 sudo dd if=payload_freertos_freertos.bin of=/dev/sdX
 ```
 > Be very careful while picking /dev/sdX device!
 Look at dmesg, lsblk, GNOME Disks, etc. before and after plugging in your USB flash device/uSD/SD to find a proper device.
 Double check it to avoid overwriting any of system disks/partitions!

-Detailed instructions on how to build the FreeRTOS + FreeRTOS RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#rpmsg-rtos-intro).
+Detailed instructions on how to build the FreeRTOS + FreeRTOS RPMsg demo are available in the "FreeRTOS + FreeRTOS RPMsg Communication" section of the [RPMsg documentation](https://mi-v-ecosystem.github.io/redirects/asymmetric-multiprocessing_rpmsg).

 ### FreeRTOS + BM AMP Configuration